Current Drought Status

 *The drought levels shown in the map above are in effect until the next drought declaration

-As outlined in the Massachusetts Drought Management Plan, a Level 1 – Mild Drought and Level 2 – Significant Drought require detailed monitoring of drought conditions.
-These levels also require ongoing coordination among state and federal agencies to implement drought response actions such as water use restrictions.
+As outlined in the Massachusetts Drought Management Plan, detailed monitoring of drought conditions must continue.
+The drought levels also require ongoing coordination among state and federal agencies to implement drought response actions such as water-use restrictions.
 Additionally, engagement with municipalities, including local Boards of Health (BOH), is essential.
 This includes providing technical outreach and assistance to water suppliers and affected municipalities.
-Residents are asked to report to their local BOH in case of wells drying up; BOHs are asked to report here on the condition of local private wells.
+Residents are asked to report to their local BOH if wells drying up; BOHs are asked to report here on the condition of local private wells.

-Below are recommendations for communities and individuals living and working within a Level 1 – Mild Drought and Level 2 – Significant Drought, including those utilizing a private well.
+Below are recommendations for communities and individuals living and working within a Level 1–Mild Drought, Level 2–Significant Drought, Level 3-Critical Drought including those utilizing a private well.
 Residents and businesses are strongly urged to check with their local water system in case more stringent watering restrictions are in place.
 Many systems may have other more severe local conditions and constraints on water supply.

 Residents and Businesses: